-- The establishment of an MRFF Arthritis and Musculoskeletal Mission as recommended in the National Strategic Action Plan for Arthritis, to increase strategic investment in research and research capacity, building the evidence base to support high-value care. - An immediate downpayment of an additional \$25 million from the Medical Research Future Fund or other government sources to start to address the chronic underinvestment in arthritis research: - Release targeted calls for research in the identified consumer priority areas below from the MRFF and the NHMRC. - Prioritise arthritis and musculoskeletal conditions under the MRFF Emerging Priorities and Consumer-Driven Research, Preventive and Public Health Research and Primary Health Care Research initiatives - Funding for Arthritis Australia to develop and pilot a national model for consumer engagement in arthritis research, to support and connect consumers and researchers
+- A major and sustained funding boost from the MRFF or other government sources to bring investment in arthritis and musculoskeletal research up to the level of other chronic conditions with a similar burden of disease and impact on the health system and economy.
+This could include: - The establishment of an MRFF Arthritis and Musculoskeletal Mission as recommended in the National Strategic Action Plan for Arthritis, to increase strategic investment in research and research capacity, building the evidence base to support high-value care. - Explicit prioritisation of arthritis and musculoskeletal conditions and additional investment of \$25 million in 2023 and per year until the disparity has been addressed, under relevant MRFF initiatives, including Emerging Priorities and Consumer-Driven Research, Preventive and Public Health Research and Primary Health Care Research initiatives, Clinical Trials Activity, Clinician Researchers, and Early to Mid-Career Researchers initiative. - Targeted calls for research in the identified consumer priority areas below from the MRFF and the NHMRC. - Funding for Arthritis Australia to develop and pilot a national model for consumer engagement in arthritis research, to support and connect consumers and researchers